As we approach the middle of May and through November Hurricane Season here in Mexico is upon us.

 The first step in Hurricane preparedness is to stay informed.

-A good Twitter account to follow is Conagua- the National Meteorology Service.
-Or your local government’s twitter feed is also a helpful resource.
+A good page to follow is the Conagua- the National Meteorology Service. (servicio meteorológico nacional)

-State and local authorities will issue warnings by time of approach to make landfall
+State and local authorities will issue warnings by the time of approach to make landfall.

 2. Level of Alerts by Color.